 He served as the Director of WorldViewEyes from 2000-2022.
 This high school youth program received five grants from the Lilly Endowment of over $1,000,000.
 It helped youth understand different worldviews and challenged them to live a consistently-applied Christian worldview.

 His formal education was done at St. Louis Christian College (BA in Christian Ministry), Lincoln Christian Seminary (MDiv in Philosophy & Theology), Southern Illinois University at Carbondale (MA in Philosophy), and the University of Illinois at Champaign (PhD in Philosophy).

 His particular interest is the relationship between science and the Christian faith.
 He was a $10,000 award winner from the Templeton Foundation for developing an integrative seminary course in science and religion.
-In addition to articles in four journals, he has chapters dealing with Christianity and science in two books, a chapter on ethics in a tribute book for Dr. Norman Geisler, and a chapter on philosophy of science in relation to the Stone-Campbell religious tradition.
+His most recent work is Truth about God: What Can We Know and How Can We Know It?
+(2021).
+In addition, Rich has articles in four journals, chapters on Christianity and science in two books (Taking Every Thought Captive and Theology in the Present Age), a chapter on Christian ethics in I Am Put Here for a Defense of the Gospel, and a chapter on philosophy of science in relation to the Stone-Campbell heritage in Restoration and Philosophy.

 Rich and his wife, Paula, have three married children and seven grandchildren.
-He has traveled to England, France, Italy, New Zealand, Fiji, Australia, Jamaica, Greece, Turkey, and China.
-He was a gifted athlete who was a high school all-state second baseman in North Carolina and played for a AAA State Champion baseball team.
-In 2013, he was inducted into the inaugural class of the Athletic Hall of Fame for basketball at St. Louis Christian College where he held the all-time scoring record (2,225 pts.) for about 20 years.
-He is still second on their all-time scoring list, second in average pts/game (22.7), and first in free throws made (515).
+He has traveled to Canada, England, France, Italy, New Zealand, Fiji, Australia, Jamaica, Greece, Turkey, Denmark, the Netherlands, Norway, Sweden, and China.
+In sports, Rich played second base for a AAA high school state champion baseball team in North Carolina, and he was inducted into the inaugural class of the Athletic Hall of Fame for basketball at St. Louis Christian College where he held the all-time scoring record (2,225 pts.) for about 20 years.